Nightjar LogoSign in

 Why "Just Describe What You Want" Fails for AI Fashion Models

 The promise sounds simple.
-Type "30-year-old Asian woman with athletic build" and the AI generates exactly that.
+Type "30-year-old Asian woman with athletic build" and the AI generates what you described.
 Tutorials make it look effortless.

 The reality is different.
 Run that same prompt five times and you get five different women.
 Different ages.
 Different builds.
 Sometimes not Asian at all.
 AI interprets visual categories, not precise specifications, and it defaults to whatever patterns dominated its training data.